 Twenty-First Century Scholars

-The estimated 2017-2018 Twenty-First Century Scholar state grant award amount for a private institution is $8,014 for those who have met the financial means test and have completed the Scholar Success Program.
+The 2017-2018 Twenty-First Century Scholar state grant award amount for a private institution is $8,180 for those who have met the financial means test and have completed the Scholar Success Program.
 Please see www.scholars.in.gov for those requirements.
-Twenty-First Century Scholars must complete the Free Application for Federal Student Aid (FAFSA) form no later than April 15.
+Scholars must complete the Free Application for Federal Student Aid (FAFSA) no later than April 15.

-Franklin College will guarantee full tuition (through a combination of state, federal and Franklin College grants/scholarships) for a limited number of Pell-eligible Twenty-First Century Scholar with a minimum high school GPA of 3.0 on a 4.0.
+Franklin College will guarantee full tuition (through a combination of state, federal and Franklin College grants/scholarships) for a limited number of Pell-eligible Scholars with a minimum high school GPA of 3.0 on a 4.0.

-For those scholars who do not meet the criteria of being Pell-eligible and having the 3.0+ GPA, but are otherwise eligible for the 21st Century Scholars award, Franklin College will guarantee half-tuition is covered (through a combination of state, federal and Franklin College grants/scholarships).
+For those Scholars who do not meet the criteria of being Pell-eligible and having the 3.0+ GPA, but are otherwise eligible for the Twenty-first Century Scholar award, Franklin College will guarantee half-tuition is covered (through a combination of state, federal and Franklin College grants/scholarships).

 Indiana Freedom of Choice Award